- 1.LEAKED FIRMWARE INFO

 - 4. AT&T GALAXY NOTE 3 SM-N900A ANDROID 4.4.2 KITKAT OTA UPDATE

 Is this Official?

-This leaked test firmware contains a new bootloader due to which downgrading to previous stock firmwares WILL NOT BE POSSIBLE.
+This update contains a new bootloader due to which downgrading to previous stock firmwares WILL NOT BE POSSIBLE.

-As of yet, root CAN NOT be retained or acquired in this leaked firmware.
+As of yet, root CAN NOT be retained or acquired on this build (N900AUCUCNC2).

 Warranty may be void of your device if you follow the procedures given on this page.

 You only are responsible for your device.
 We won’t be liable if any damage occurs to your device and/or its components.

 AT&T GALAXY NOTE 3 SM-N900A ANDROID 4.4.2 KITKAT OTA UPDATE